M-Mikran-Sandhu/DBMS-Practice/README.md

-# Project Title: [Your DBMS Project Name] 💾
+# Project Title: DBMS Practices 💾

 ## Overview

 [Provide a concise and clear description of your DBMS project.
 Explain its purpose, what problem it solves, and its key features.
-For example: "This project is a relational database management system designed for a small business to manage customer information 🧑‍💼, orders 🛒, and inventory 📦." ]
+For example: "This project is a relational database management system designed for a small business to manage customer information 🧑‍💼, orders 🛒, and inventory 📦.
+This is a practice repository for learning and experimenting with DBMS concepts."]

 ## Features

-* [List the main features of your DBMS.
-Be specific.
-Examples:]
+The main features of DBMS:
     * Customer management: Add ➕, update ✏️, delete 🗑️ customers
     * Order processing: Create 📝, track 📍, and manage orders
     * Inventory management: Track product stock 📊, add ➕/remove ➖ items